ksoliven/mywebsite/README.md

 * Coding Dojo
 * Adobe

-# Changes - 10/2021
+# Changes - 04/2022
-* updated background picture and fixed a contact bug
+* updated skill section for dev ops, data ingest, and elastic skills

 # Todos
-* will need to update skill section to account for Dev Ops and Kibana experience
+* will need to update an internal scrolling for projects and a link for a personal project